maryjohnben/WeLoveMovies-Capstone/README.md

 - **npm install**
 - **npm start** to start the server on http://localhost:5000

-**Once the server is up, data can be pulled using browser or postman and will work for all specified paths described in the project.
+**Once the server is up, data can be pulled using any browser or postman,  and will work for all specified paths described in the project.